EdmondLi1/EdmondLi1/README.md

 ## 🌱 Currently learining about ...
 - Machine Learning techniques and different neural networks
 - Statistical Modeling and inferences
-- Real and functional analysis
+- Real and functional analysis (i loveee pure math omg)
-- Database optimization and system designs
+- system design and scalable architecture
+- trying my best to do a Masse shot in pool
+- leetcoding + learning new dsa's

-## 📫 I'm seeking Summer and Fall 2026 Internships!
+## 📫 I'm currently seeking Summer and Fall 2026 Internships!
 You can reach me at ...

 LinkedIn: https://www.linkedin.com/in/liedmond/
 Email: edmond.li@uwaterloo.ca